hmasuai/dwn-tool/README.md

 # Yet another wacky download tool
-Real simple python + bash script to download a playlist from Spotify.
+Real simple python + shell script to download a playlist from Spotify.
 Should be simple but haven't been able to test this so let me know if something doesn't work out.
 #### Guide to use
 ###### Pre-Installation
 You'll need python3 and zsh installed before being able to use this.